 WebElement hyperlink = driver.findElement(By.
 PartialLinkText ("Password"));

-Selenium Locators: Locate element by Tag Nam
+Selenium Locators: Locate element by Tag Name

 Tag Name we can use for the elements like drop downs, check boxed, radio buttons.
 Following html is for drop down with 3 values.
 To select that drop down we will use tagName locator.